sotopia-lab/sotopia/docs/pages/concepts/evaluation_dimension.md

 ### Initialize the database
 The default evaluation metric is still `SotopiaDimensions` in `sotopia.env.evaluators`.There is no `CustomEvaluationDimension` in the database by default.
 To initialize the database, please refer to `examples/use_custom_dimensions.py`.

+### Use the SotopiaDimension
+The `SotopiaDimension` can be used directly without initializing the database.
+It provides a set of predefined evaluation dimensions that are ready to use for evaluating social interactions.

 ### Use the custom evaluation dimensions
 After you initialize your customized evaluation dimensions, you can choose to use any one of these methods provided below: